Masters of Cinema: History

 The line takes its name from a film website by the same name that was launched in 2001 and covered the work of well-regarded film directors such as Andrei Tarkovsky, Akira Kurosawa, Carl Theodor Dreyer and Yasujirō Ozu.
 In 2004, the website began coordinating with Eureka Entertainment to offer a line of DVDs that focused on renowned filmmakers and films considered to be the best of their type.
 In 2008, the organization was sold to Eureka Entertainment and became a wholly owned label of the company.

 Collaborations

 In their effort to create definitive editions the line complements their releases with a collection of new or available scholarly material such as interviews, documentaries, essays, and commentary tracks.
 Filmmakers such as Guillermo del Toro, Martin Scorsese, Peter Watkins and Claude Lanzmann, scholars such as Tony Rayns, David Bordwell and David Kalat and critics such as Kent Jones, Phillip Lopate, Adrian Martin and Jonathan Rosenbaum have all created exclusive content that was used for releases in the line.

 Releases

 Masters of Cinema started releasing titles on DVD in 2004.
 In 2008, the company expanded the range to include Blu-ray and Dual Format releases.
-As of 2017, the company has released over 250 films under the line, including more than 160 films on Blu-ray.
+As of 2024, the company has released over 300 films under the line, including more than 160 films on Blu-ray.

-DVD

-The following is a list of films released or announced for future release by Masters of Cinema on DVD.